ajecc/poker-user-dll/readme.md

     - if the hero is in a defending position, it will call/raise based on the pot odds and implied odds derived from the range of the opponent
     - the logic for this can be found in `decision.h`

-The probabilities needed to take a decision are partly precalculated.
-The ones that are not are easy to calculate. `hand_board_result.h` is responsible for these calculations.
+The probabilities needed to take a decision are partly precalculated. `hand_board_result.h` is responsible for these calculations.

 The other headers implemented are to support the above headers and should not need changing.